Digital SAT Score Guide – Ultimate SAT Scoring Guide

 Third and the last, the SAT exam is adaptive.Ā If you had a good score in Module I, you will be asked harder questions in Module II.
 Therefore, the points you will earn from each question will depend on your performance respectively.

-San Francisco Business School offers a comprehensiveĀ Digital SAT Math Prep Course taught by 99th-percentile SAT Instructors and exam experts.
-The program cracks down each content domain and 19 skills and knowledge testing points through 500+ realistic Digital SAT Math questions.
+San Francisco Business School offers a comprehensiveĀ Digital SAT Prep Online Course taught by 99th-percentile SAT Instructors and exam experts.
+The program cracks down each content domain, skills, and knowledge testing point through 1,000+ realistic Digital SAT Exam questions.
 You will see all the different types of questions that may appear in Digital SAT.

 SAT Score Chart